 In 2002 a decision was made to enter the Law Enforcement Market.
 EVI realized the need for specialized vehicles such as; Mobile Command Vehicles, SWAT Vehicles, Dive/Recovery Vehicles, Communications Vehicles, Surveillance Vehicles, etc. The law enforcement market has become a “key” component in EVI’s growth and future success.

-The combination of Forty-Eight Years industry experience in custom designing, and the strength of a proven product, gives the customer an unequaled opportunity to purchase a vehicle designed around his or her operation and needs... within budget.
+The combination of Forty-Nine Years industry experience in custom designing, and the strength of a proven product, gives the customer an unequaled opportunity to purchase a vehicle designed around his or her operation and needs... within budget.

 EVI Office and Craftsmen Team